comp350spring2021/websiteRepo/README.md

 Once the website files are generated they can be deployed to a website hosting service.
 We use Github pages, in order to host our website (linked above).
 Rather than manually pushing all of the  files in the `public/` directory, into the GitHub pages website everytime we want to update the website, we have utilized github actions to automatically deploy the website when there is a push into the master branch of this repository.

 ## Github Action

+To learn how I got the GitHub Action to work click [here](GitHubActionDoc.md).

 This is our github action:
 ```